teusH/MySense/PyCom/README.MySense.md

+## An outline
+A description of the MySense PyCom based measurement kit, data collection and data visualisation is provided in a presentation at Meetkoppelting20 conference in Amersfoort, Jan 2020.
+The PDF slides can be found at <a href=""http://behouddeparel.nl/sites/behouddeparel.nl/files/20200125-Koppelting-WAR-Amersfoort.pdf" alt="an How To build a kit and show the results">"Measuring Air Quality in an Agri Region: an How To"</a> (PDF 3 MB).

 ## Handy info to access the MyCom (LoPy) controller

 The easiest way is to install Atom/PyMakr on your computer.
 See the PyCom documentation first.